-Strengthen other friendships.
+Strengthen other friendships

 Try and focus on other friendships where you do feel safe.
-Naturally, when you are being treated badly it can become a very big focus in your life and it’s easy to overlook the friendships that do matter to us.
+Naturally, when you are being treated badly it can become a very big focus in your life and it’s easy to overlook the friendships that matter to us.
 Ask them for advice, what would they do if they were in your shoes?
 Be real with them about what you are going through and talk to them about backing you up when or if they see it happening.

 Making a joke or using a comeback line can work at deflecting nasty comments directed at you.
 Alternatively, you could try dismissing them and not react at all.
-People bullying you are looking for a reaction so humour and silence can work to readdress the power balance.
+People bullying you are looking for a reaction so humour and silence can work to readdress the situation.
 By ignoring them, you completely disarm them, when they realise they’re not getting a reaction, they’ll likely give up – give it a try, if it doesn’t work, no biggie.
-There are plenty more options at your disposal…
+There are more options at your disposal…

 Sticks n’ stones